kontent-ai/boilerplate-net/README.md

 ## How to's

-### How to change Project Id and Delivery Preview API key
+### How to change Kentico Cloud Project Id and Delivery Preview API key

-Project Id is stored inside `appsettings.json` file.
-This setting is automatically loaded [using Options and configuration objects](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration) (See [HomeController](/src/CloudBoilerplateNet/Controllers/HomeController.cs) for example).
+Kentico Cloud Project Id is stored inside `appsettings.json` file.
+This setting is automatically loaded [using Options and configuration objects](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration).
+You can also provide additional environment specific configuration in `appsettings.production.json` and `appsettings.development.json` files.

-Delivery Preview API Key shouldn't be stored within project tree for security reasons.
-Use [Secret Manager](https://docs.microsoft.com/en-us/aspnet/core/security/app-secrets#security-app-secrets) to store sensitive data.
+For security reasons, Delivery Preview API key should be stored outside of the project tree.
+It's recommended to use [Secret Manager](https://docs.microsoft.com/en-us/aspnet/core/security/app-secrets) to store sensitive data.

-TODO: add preview API into the project

 ### How to generate Strongly Typed Models for Content Types